Ivy-chemutai/Code-Challenge-wk1-phase1/README.md

-Code-Challenge-1⭐
-Week One Code Challenge
-Welcome to the Week One Code Challenge!
-This set of beginner-friendly tasks is designed to help you strengthen your programming skills through real-world examples.
-Each challenge focuses on solving a simple problem using inputs, calculations, and outputting results to the console.

-🚩 Challenge 1:
-Ingredient Calculator - Kenyan Chai Description: Create a simple calculator that helps determine the ingredients needed to prepare a specific number of cups of Kenyan chai.

-How It Works: Prompts the user to input the number of chai cups they want to make.

-Calculates the quantity of each ingredient required:

-Water

-Milk

-Tea leaves

-Sugar

-Displays the results in the console.

-🛵 Challenge 2:
-Bodaboda Ride Fare Estimator Description: This program estimates the fare for a boda boda ride based on distance traveled.

-How It Works: Prompts the user to input the distance of the trip in kilometers.

-Calculates the estimated fare using the provided distance.

-Outputs the total fare to the console.

-💸 Challenge 3:
-Mobile Money Transaction Fee Estimator Description: Develop a simple estimator to calculate the fees associated with sending money through a mobile money service.

-How It Works: Prompts the user to enter the amount of money they wish to send.

-Calculates the transaction fee using the following rules:

-1.5% of the amount

-Minimum fee: KES 10

-Maximum fee: KES 70

-Computes the total amount to be debited (amount + fee).

-Displays both the fee and the total debited amount to the console.

-✅ Goals: Practice user input handling

-Apply basic arithmetic and conditionals

-Display results clearly to the user

-Happy coding! 🚀
-Author Ivy Chemutai license GNU
+# 💻 Week 1 Code Challenge

+Welcome to the *Week 1 Code Challenge!*
+This challenge set is designed to help you sharpen your programming skills by working on real-world examples.
+Each task focuses on user input, performing calculations, and displaying results in the console.

+---

+## 📌 Challenge 1: Kenyan Chai Ingredient Calculator

+*Overview:*
+Create a simple program that calculates how much of each ingredient is needed to prepare a given number of cups of Kenyan chai.

+*How It Works:*
+- Prompts the user to enter how many cups of chai they want to make.
+- Calculates the quantity needed for each of the following ingredients:
+  - Water
+  - Milk
+  - Tea leaves
+  - Sugar
+- Displays the calculated amounts in the console.

+---

+## 🛵 Challenge 2: Boda Boda Fare Calculator

+*Overview:*
+Build a program to estimate the cost of a boda boda ride based on the distance traveled.

+*How It Works:*
+- Prompts the user to input the distance of the trip in kilometers.
+- Uses the distance to calculate the estimated fare.
+- Outputs the total fare to the console.

+---

+## 🐢 Challenge 3: Mobile Money Transaction Fee Calculator

+*Overview:*
+Develop a program that estimates the transaction fees for sending money through a mobile money service.

+*How It Works:*
+- Prompts the user to enter the amount of money they want to send.
+- Calculates the transaction fee based on predefined rules.
+  (Be sure to specify the rules in your code or documentation.)
+- Displays the transaction fee and total amount to be sent in the console.

+---

+Happy coding!
+Author Ivy Chemutai
+licensed under the GNU